resteasy/resteasy.github.io/_posts/2019-10-30-resteasy-3100final-jakarta.md

 which will ship with Wildfly 19, is the first release in the 3.x line to support the **Jakarta EE** APIs.
 For more discussion on that topic, see the blog post
 ["RESTEasy 4.4.0.Final: moving to Jakarta artifacts and much more"](https://resteasy.github.io/2019/10/30/resteasy-440final-moving-to-jakarta-artifacts-and-much-more/).

-Besides a number of bug fixes, it comes with a new configuration paramter, "resteasy.disable.providers", which, together with the parameters "resteasy.providers" and "resteasy.use.builtin.providers", gives a way of configuring the set of enabled RESTEasy builtin providers.
+Besides a number of bug fixes, it comes with a new configuration parameter, "resteasy.disable.providers", which, together with the parameters "resteasy.providers" and "resteasy.use.builtin.providers", gives a way of configuring the set of enabled RESTEasy builtin providers.